If you’re struggling to find expertise to optimize for landing page design – then never fear, you’re in the right place.

 7. Keep it Simple

-Minimalist designs are always best.
+Minimalist designs are always the best.
 However, this doesn’t mean dull or boring.
 Instead, keep the design simple to avoid users getting distracted by unnecessary visual elements.

 You also need to make your landing page scannable.
 This means utilizing larger fonts.
 This goes a long way in helping readers skim through your text.